Teaching is at the very core of our Holy Cross tradition of academic excellence.

 Given annually, teaching excellence awards at St. Edward's University honor faculty for their exceptional talents and dedication to promoting learning in meaningful, engaging and innovative ways.
 The selection process is rigorous, evaluating candidates' course offerings, curricular designs, instructional methods, classroom performances, and interactions with students.

-Four awards are given annually:
+Five awards are given annually:

-2018-2019 Teaching Winners
+2022-2023 Teaching Winners

 Innovation fellowships support faculty who need time, resources and expertise to include pedagogical experimentation in their courses by providing a stipend, participation in the Innovation Institute, and a community of faculty fellows focused on pedagogical innovation.